Moving to Spain from the US: The ultimate guide for expats (2026)

 - Connectivity: Consider proximity to major transport hubs, healthcare, and internet access – especially if you're working remotely.

-To search for housing, use platforms like Idealista or Fotocasa.
+To search for housing in Spain, use platforms like Idealista or Fotocasa.
 They list both rentals and sales, with filters for location, price, and property type.

 Step 4: Managing finances and taxes in Spain